If you have guidance or a resource you’d like to be added to the list then please get in touch at firstname.lastname@example.org.

-As the easing of lockdown restrictions starts to take effect in England, a number of our members have started to create their own specific return to play guidance for their participants, as more outdoor space re-opens for sport and recreation.
+As the easing of lockdown restrictions begins to take effect in England, a number of our members have started to create their own specific return to play guidance for their participants, as more indoor and outdoor space re-opens for sport and recreation.

 The Alliance will be highlighting this guidance to share best practice and help support other members as they prepare to welcome back participants to their activity.